“Barry Lyndon” at Film Society of Lincoln Center – Digital Presentation – DCP

 Barry Lyndon, Director Stanely Kubrick, 1975, Warner Brothers, 184 minutes, PG

 Posted on June 21, 2012, in Classics, Feature Articles and tagged Barry Lyndon, DCP, Digital Cinema Package, Film Society of Lincoln Center, John Alcott, Leon Vitale, Marisa Berenson, One Flew Over the Cuckoo's Nest, Peter Bogdanovich, Ryan O'Neal, Stanley Kubrick, the Paris, Walter Reade Theatre, What's Up Doc?, www.filmlinc.com, Ziegfeld Theatre.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.